The Fixx: Recent years (1992–present)

 In 2003, the band released their ninth studio album, Want That Life.
 Gary Tibbs (formerly a member of Roxy Music, The Vibrators and Adam and the Ants) played bass for this album.

 Long-time bassist Dan K. Brown rejoined the band in 2008, replacing Tibbs.
 They celebrated 25 years of making music together, with the release of the double-CD Twenty-fifth Anniversary Anthology compilation.

 With the classic lineup back intact, the Fixx released their 10th studio album, Beautiful Friction, on 17 July 2012.
 The Fixx regularly tour the world.

 On 5 November 2021, The Fixx announced on their website a new single called "Wake Up".
 The song also featured on their most recent album, Every Five Seconds, released 3 June 2022.
 "Woman of Flesh and Blood" and "Closer" are two more singles from the album.

+On 10 November 2023, the band released a newly recorded single "Winter's Time," backed with "Someone Like You," a track recorded initially during the Every Five Seconds sessions.